I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winddiui/ns-winddiui-_driver_upgrade_info_2.md

 </tr>
 </table>

+`pName`

+Pointer to a NULL-terminated string that specifies the name of the driver (for example, "QMS 810").
+For more information, see the Remarks section.

+`pEnvironment`

+Pointer to a NULL-terminated string that specifies the environment for which the driver was written (for example, "Windows NT x86" or "Windows Itanium").

+`pDriverPath`

+Pointer to a NULL-terminated string that specifies a file name or full path and file name for the file that contains the device driver (for example, "pscript.dll").

+`pDataFile`

+Pointer to a NULL-terminated string that specifies a file name or a full path and file name for the file that contains driver data (for example, "qms810.ppd").

 `pConfigFile`

 Pointer to a NULL-terminated string that specifies a file name or a full path and file name for the device driver's configuration dynamic-link library (for example, "pscrptui.dll").

-`pDataFile`
+`pHelpFile`

-Pointer to a NULL-terminated string that specifies a file name or a full path and file name for the file that contains driver data (for example, "qms810.ppd").
+Pointer to a null-terminated string that specifies a file name or a full path and file name for the device driver's help file.

-`pDefaultDataType`

-Pointer to a NULL-terminated string that specifies the default data type of the print job (for example, "EMF").

 `pDependentFiles`

 Pointer to a NULL-terminated string that specifies the files the driver depends on.
 Each file name in the string is also terminated with a null character (for example, "pscript.dll\0qms810.ppd\0pscrptui.dll\0pscrptui.hlp\0pstest.txt\0\0").

-`pDriverPath`

-Pointer to a NULL-terminated string that specifies a file name or full path and file name for the file that contains the device driver (for example, "pscript.dll").

-`pEnvironment`

-Pointer to a NULL-terminated string that specifies the environment for which the driver was written (for example, "Windows NT x86" or "Windows Itanium").

-`pHelpFile`

-Pointer to a null-terminated string that specifies a file name or a full path and file name for the device driver's help file.

 `pMonitorName`

 Pointer to a NULL-terminated string that specifies a language monitor (for example, "PJL monitor").
 This member can be <b>NULL</b> and should be specified as non-<b>NULL</b> only for printers capable of bidirectional communication.

-`pName`
+`pDefaultDataType`

-Pointer to a NULL-terminated string that specifies the name of the driver (for example, "QMS 810").
-For more information, see the Remarks section.
+Pointer to a NULL-terminated string that specifies the default data type of the print job (for example, "EMF").

-`pOldDriverDirectory`

-Pointer to a NULL-terminated string that specifies the local directory in which the old printer driver files can be found.

-`pPrinterName`

-Pointer to a NULL-terminated string that specifies the name of the printer.
-For more information, see the Remarks section.

 `pszzPreviousNames`